SMTG-Bham/galore/paper.md

 - ultraviolet photoelectron spectroscopy (UPS): 5--100 eV
 - X-ray photoelectron spectroscopy (XPS): 0.3--2 keV
-- hard X-ray photoelectron spectroscopy (HAXPES, HXPS, HX-PES, ...): above 2 keV
+- hard X-ray photoelectron spectroscopy (HAXPES, HE-PES, HXPS, HX-PES): above 2 keV

-These methods generate broad spectra that are directly related to the electronic density of states (DOS), a distribution which is routinely calculated in _ab initio_ materials chemistry.
+These methods generate spectra that are directly related to the electronic density of states (DOS), a distribution which is routinely calculated in _ab initio_ materials chemistry.